gemini-hlsw/lucuma-sso/README.md

     - Continue with **Login** below.
   - If you get a `200 Ok`
     - You are logged in.
-    - The response body will contain your JWT.
+    - The response body will contain a new JWT.
     - An http-only refresh cookie will also be set.
     - Set a timer to run **Initialization** again one minute before the JWT expires.
     - Continue with **Normal Operation** below.